katersonnbert/gitnotes/GoLang.md

 - Defers are pushed onto a stack, which means: last in first out...

+[xxx] how does that work with error or panic

 # Pointers
-- Go has no pointer arithmetic.
 - A pointer holds the memory address of a variable.
+- Pointers are initialized with value nil.
+- Go has no pointer arithmetic. [xxx] what is pointer arithmetic
 - `*T` is of type pointer to a value of type `T`, e.g. `var p *int`
-- Pointers are initialized with value nil.
-- The `&` operator generates a pointer to its corresponding variable:
+- The `&` operator generates a pointer to its corresponding variable: [xxx] how is & called in this context

         var p *int
         i := 42